django-inplaceedit/django-inplaceedit-bootstrap/README.rst

 Development
 ===========

-You can get the leading edge version of inplaceedit-bootstrap by doing a checkout of its repository:
+You can get the bleeding edge version of django-inplaceedit-bootstrap by doing a clone of its git repository:

   https://github.com/goinnn/django-inplaceedit-bootstrap